diegodoumecq/joymap/README.md

         return A.pressed && B.pressed;
     });

-The callback will be given the player itself that is currently updating, the previous value returned by this aggregator and the raw gamepad object obtained from navigator.getGamepads.
+The callback will be given three arguments: the player itself that is currently updating, the previous value returned by the aggregator and the raw gamepad object obtained from navigator.getGamepads.
 The results are stored in player.aggregators as you've named them, just like with aliases, but this time the callback for each aggregator is the one that decides what is being stored exactly.

+/////////////////////////////////////
+TODO
+add threejs example!
+/////////////////////////////////////

 ### Coming soon/ish: